 Get the Dyson Pure Cool air purifier at Amazon, Walmart, and Best Buy.

 This smart air purifier can connect to the VeSync app for remote control or to Amazon Alexa or Google Home for hands-free control.
 It also features a three-step filtering process, which includes a prefilter, true HEPA filter, and activated carbon filter.

 The app allows users to remotely view and toggle through a range of convenient features.
 These features can also be controlled from the display on the unit.
 One feature is the real-time air quality indicator and auto mode.
-The auto mode adjusts the purifier among three fan settings in response to real-time air quality.
+The auto mode adjusts the purifier for a consistent, clean air delivery rate among three fan settings in response to real-time air quality.
 Other features include a display off button, sleep mode, and a timer option.

 This true HEPA purifier from Guardian Technologies features an activated charcoal filter and UV-C light option.
 The three-step filter includes a prefilter, true HEPA filter, and activated charcoal filter.
 The activated charcoal layer can help reduce odors from pets, cooking, smoke, and other daily household activities.
 The optional UV-C light feature helps kill airborne viruses.

 This unit filters air four times an hour in rooms up to 338 square feet.
 The larger capacity makes this unit an ideal option for kitchens, a major source of household smells.
 The small rectangular unit has a very basic and unobtrusive design.
 A simple button display has a filter change indicator light, UV-C light control, timer setting, and three speed settings.

 - Filters: HEPA filter, activated carbon filter, UV light filter